ginomiguel91/nailsApp/README.md

 ## Getting Started

-1. **Installation:** Follow the detailed instructions in our documentation to install NailsApp on your system.
+1. **Installation:** Follow the detailed instructions in our documentation to install NailsGestionApp on your system.
 2. **Configuration:** Customize the application according to the specific needs of your nail salon.
 Set service prices and adjust appointment reminder preferences.
 3. **Appointment Management:** Start scheduling appointments and enjoy more efficient time management.
 4. **Cost Recording:** Record the costs of your services to gain key financial insights.